My Husband Has Just Died, Do I Need Probate?

 *We can also pay all the costs of a Co-op Funeralcare funeral, providing the estate owns sufficient assets which can be sold in due course to cover our costs.

 Co-op Legal Services is the largest provider of probate and estate administration services in England and Wales, and trusted to deal with over £1.3 billion in estates annually.

-What is Probate?
+What is probate?

-If there is no Will, an Administrator is appointed to deal with the Estate and a Grant of Letters of Administration is issued to confirm their authority to do so.
+If there is no Will, an Administrator is appointed to carry out this work instead.
+Instead of a Grant of Probate, a document called a Grant of Letters of Administration is issued to confirm the Administrator's authority to do so.
 The Estate is distributed according to a set of rules called the Rules of Intestacy.
-Who benefits under the Intestacy Rules depends on the size of the Estate and which relatives are surviving.
+Who benefits under the Rules of Intestacy will depend on the size of the Estate and which relatives have survived the deceased relatives.

 Do I Need a Grant of Representation?